led02/card10_firmware/Documentation/pycardium/gpio.rst

       integer by ORing :py:data:`gpio.mode.OUTPUT`, :py:data:`gpio.mode.INPUT`,
       :py:data:`gpio.mode.PULL_UP`, :py:data:`gpio.mode.PULL_DOWN`.

-.. py:function:: gpio.get_mode(pin)
+.. py:function:: get_mode(pin)

    Get GPIO pin state.

    :param int pin: ID of the pin of to get the mode of.
    :returns: An integer with the configure mode bits set.

-.. py:function:: gpio.write(pin, value)
+.. py:function:: write(pin, value)

    Write a value to a GPIO pin.

    :param int pin: ID of the pin of to get the mode of.
    :param bool value: New pin value.

-.. py:function:: gpio.read(pin)
+.. py:function:: read(pin)

    Read GPIO pin value.

    :param int pin: ID of the pin of to get the mode of.
    :returns: Current value of the GPIO pin.

-.. py:data:: gpio.WRISTBAND_1
+.. py:data:: WRISTBAND_1

    Pin ID for Wristband GPIO 1.

-.. py:data:: gpio.WRISTBAND_2
+.. py:data:: WRISTBAND_2

    Pin ID for Wristband GPIO 2.

-.. py:data:: gpio.WRISTBAND_3
+.. py:data:: WRISTBAND_3

    Pin ID for Wristband GPIO 3.

-.. py:data:: gpio.WRISTBAND_4
+.. py:data:: WRISTBAND_4

    Pin ID for Wristband GPIO 4.

+.. py:module:: gpio.mode

-.. py:data:: gpio.mode.OUTPUT
+.. py:data:: OUTPUT

    Configures a pin as output.

-.. py:data:: gpio.mode.INPUT
+.. py:data:: INPUT

    Configures a pin as input.

-.. py:data:: gpio.mode.PULL_UP
+.. py:data:: PULL_UP

    Enables the internal pull-up resistor of a pin.

-.. py:data:: gpio.mode.PULL_DOWN
+.. py:data:: PULL_DOWN

    Enables the internal pull-down resistor of a pin.